Add to Google

 Collective Responsibility of Ministers

-A Mantralaya department deals with a number of subjects often allotted to different Ministers; one is often in charge of subjects from two or more departments.
+A Secratariat department deals with a number of subjects often allotted to different Ministers; one is often in charge of subjects from two or more departments.
 Even though for administrative convenience the business of government is divided among the Ministers, the Council is collectively responsible for all advice given to the Governor.
 This could be by an individual Minister on a matter pertaining to his portfolio, or the result of a discussion at a meeting of the Cabinet, or otherwise.
 Further, unlike in others countries (the United Kingdom, for instance), all legislation confers powers on or assigns functions to the state government and not to individual Ministers.
 Decisions and orders are also always issued as those of the state government, and not of any particular Minister.
 All important matters required to be submitted to the Cabinet are specified in the Rules of Business.

 The Cabinet often works through sub-committees either as a substitute for consideration of a matter by the whole Cabinet, or as a preliminary to such consideration.
-Such sub-committees may be constituted ad-hoc for a particular matter - such as, for example, the sub-committee for Texcom or for the constitution of regional boards.
+Such sub-committees may be constituted ad-hoc for a particular matter - such as, for example, the sub-committee for Textile commerce or for the constitution of regional boards.
 They may take the form of a standing sub-committee entrusted with specified work - such as, for example, the Planning Sub-Committee or the Sub-Committee for the Tribal Sub-Plan or for the textile industry.

 Secretary to the Cabinet